itsiebitsieninskie/itsiebitsieninskie/README.md

-- 👋 Hi, I’m @itsiebitsieninskie
+- 👋 Hi, I’m @exianninsikie
 - 👀 I’m interested in you
 - 🌱 I’m currently learning what I need to learn
 - 📫 How to reach me?
 You can find me here, there and everywhere